Mrfactotum/Filecopier/README.md

 What can I use it for?

 Imagine you have hundreds of excel files mixed in with word documents, photos and other files nested in many folders.
-This porgram allows you to search through a directory tree and pull out all the files ending with a certain file name.
+This program allows you to search through a directory tree and pull out all the files ending with a certain file name.